-^{148.} See UPC, supra note 12, § 2-120(f)(2)(C) (determining parent-child relationship exists when an individual "intended to be treated as a parent of a posthumously conceived child, if that intent is established by clear and convincing evidence").
+153. See UPC § 2-120(f)(2)(C) (Unif.
+Law Comm'n amended 2019) (determining parent-child relationship exists when an individual "intended to be treated as a parent of a posthumously conceived child, if that intent is established by clear and convincing evidence").